linera-io/linera-protocol/roadmap/src/merits.md

-# Merits of the Zefchain Protocol
+# Merits of the Linera Protocol

 **NOTE: This discussion is somewhat outdated.**